 If you have a Stella and the four-digit code that was either stamped on your keys, or on a small metal tag when you purchased your scooter, you can contact the San Francisco Scooter Centre at (415) 558-9854 and they can cut a key for you.

-A: You can purchase paint for the Buddy, Roughhouse, Rattler and Blur models through your local dealer or by calling Scooterworks USA at (888) 968-3772.
+A: You can purchase paint for the Buddy, Stella, Roughhouse, Rattler and Blur models through your local Genuine Dealer.